 It’s easy to select a place to keep your remote, but choosing the right way to attach the finder to your phone can be tricky.
 Some finders, particularly credit card-style models, affix easily to the back of your phone.
 If you have a wallet phone case, they can also tuck comfortably inside one of the card slots.

 Tag-style finders are often attached to a lanyard that can be secured to the phone, though you have the option to forgo the lanyard and affix it to the phone instead.
 Some tag finders come with their own adhesive, but others don’t.

 Phone finders vary the most when it comes to battery style.
-Budget-priced phone finders either require battery replacement or simply have a shelf life for the entire device — in which case you need to purchase a new one when the battery dies.
+Budget-priced phone finders either require battery replacement or simply have a shelf life for the entire device — in which case you need to get a new one when the battery dies.
 Pricier phone finders are rechargeable and are powered either by a USB cable or charging pad.

 Finder community: Many phone finders also have dedicated online communities.
 They’re either incorporated into the app or have an online platform.
 Community members with devices of the same product line are alerted when a device is missing in their immediate area so they can help return it to the owner.